-Wiring or port error

-Diagnostic interrupts are generated if the following errors occur at the ring ports:

-- Connection abort on a ring port - A neighbor of the ring port does not support MRP. - A ring port is connected to a non-ring port. - A ring port is connected to the ring port of another MRP domain. - Interruption / return (redundancy manager only)
+- Wiring or port error Diagnostic interrupts are generated if the following errors occur at the ring ports: - Connection abort on a ring port - A neighbor of the ring port does not support MRP. - A ring port is connected to a non-ring port. - A ring port is connected to the ring port of another MRP domain. - Status change active/passive (redundancy manager only) If the status changes (active/passive) in a ring, a diagnostics interrupt is generated.